 CHARTER FISHING TOUR

 Enjoy the ultimate Alaskan experience with Happy Hooker Charters guided fishing tour.
 This service includes all the bait, gear, and tackle you'll need to land that trophy fish.
-We also provide complementary lunch, snacks, and beverages to keep you fueled and going for the day.
+Complimentary water, and coffee provided.
+Feel free to pack a lunch of your liking to keep you fueld for the day.
 We specialize in multi-specie fishing and work hard to limit out on all the fish our clients want to target.
 Empty your freezers back home because you'll need the space!

 It would be a pleasure to put our extensive fishing knowledge and guiding experience to work.
 Allow us to make your Kodiak adventure destination a rewarding and memorable one.
 Kick back & relax, catch lots of fish, and savor the moments because we're going to have a Halibut-time!